USA

 Bar Chord Finger Technique

-Lluis taught about 2 months ago
+Lluis taught 2 months ago

 Loopyllu guided Michael through the fundamentals of reading music, covering note identification on the treble clef, understanding note durations, and the concepts of sharps and flats.
 Michael engaged in practical exercises to identify notes and rhythms.
 The lesson also explored the use of tablature for guitar and its relationship to traditional sheet music.